 The minutes of the meeting revealed that members were ready to begin hiking interest rates and tapering bond purchases, as well as to have high-level discussions on lowering Treasury and mortgage-backed securities holdings.

 A Fed triple threat of tightening left the market reeling Wednesday, even though the steps are aimed to combat inflation and as the employment market continues to mend.
 In the end, stock prices recouped some of their gains from the Santa Claus Rally and then some because of a veil of uncertainty generated by the potential of an aggressive central bank.
+Most business bank accounts come with monthly service fees.

 Investors sought to decipher the Fed’s intentions on Thursday, and the markets were split.